Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 You can place the objects on different layers, but you have to ensure that all objects are visible when you call the tool.

-Now ensure that the Target Object is in Weight Paint mode.
+Now ensure that the Target Object is in Weight Paint Mode.

 Call the Tool